 Fix: Keep your emails short and straight to the point.
 Less is more otherwise you end up clogging someone’s screen with a vast amount of information that needs to be absorbed, understood and ultimately decided upon whether to keep it or not so that it may be read at a later/less busy time.

-Keep your emails personal, professional, short and sweet.
+The takeaway: Keep your emails personal, professional, short and sweet.
 Have a reason for sending out your email to an intended individual within a specific market.
 Have a follow-up plan in place to ensure that you grab the attention of your target and to ensure that action happens.

 Business emails are like making cold calls with the exception to not being rejected over the phone.
 Either way you should not be getting rejections, otherwise it means you are doing something wrong.
-These email mistakes can be avoided following the advices above.

 If you feel that I might be able to add a few pointers click here and let’s see where you are going wrong.